 but God has been making it grow.

-I Corinthians 3:6
+I Corinthians 3:6 (NIV)

 You play a part in God’s plan to reach this world.
 In the end, He does the changing and growing of hearts, but you can carry that message.
 Pray for the “My 5” you have selected.
 Ask God to grow the seeds of prayer and sharing that you are placing in them.